 There are many opportunities for research by working informally with faculty on their research and/or through University of Delaware programs.
-Some of these programs offer funding for student research.
+Some of these programs offer opportunities or funding for student research.

-Degree with Distinction and Honors Degree with Distinction The Degree with Distinction and the Honors Degree with Distinction offer talented and dedicated students the opportunity to pursue their academic interests in greater depth than is required for the regular bachelor’s degree with the addition of a senior research thesis.
-This comprehensive program includes Honors course work, Honors seminars, and Honors senior research and thesis to supplement regular departmental degree requirements.
-Requirements includea 3.0 overall grade index and a 3.5 in the major by the time of graduation.
-The Honors Degree with Distinction requires a 3.400 overall grade index by the time of graduation.
+Early Childhood Education and Human Services students can earn a Degree with Distinction and the Honors Degree with Distinction through the Honors Program.
+These offer talented and dedicated students the opportunity to pursue their academic interests in greater depth than is required for the regular bachelor’s degree with the addition of a senior research thesis.

 Through the Summer Scholars program, undergraduate students get support to do in-depth research with faculty during summer session.
 Summer Scholars receive a stipend to support full-time work on their projects for ten weeks in the summer, work which is continued in the following academic year with three credits of research.

 The College of Education and Human Development hosts the Steele Symposium, an annual interdisciplinary, scholarly conference named after a distinguished alumna of UD, Marion H. Steele (‘28), a longtime editor of the Journal of Home Economics.
 The symposium provides students with an opportunity to present their research in a professional setting.
 Awards are available for outstanding poster and paper presentations.